 If your primary use for an action camera is creating content for YouTube, TikTok, or social media, the Insta360 Ace Pro 2 is built for that workflow.

-The headline spec is 8K/30fps video, which is the highest resolution of any action camera.
+The headline spec is 8K/30fps video, as high as resolution currently goes on an action camera.
 In practice, most people will shoot in 4K, but the extra resolution gives you room to crop and reframe in post without losing quality.
 The 1/1.3″ sensor is co-engineered with Leica, and combined with Insta360’s dual AI chip system (one chip for image processing, one for overall performance), the image processing is excellent.
 The PureVideo mode is particularly effective for low-light shooting, using AI to reduce noise in real time.

 The 2.5″ flip-up touchscreen is the best screen design on any action camera.
 Flip it up and it becomes a front-facing screen for vlogging; leave it down and it’s a standard rear display.
 No need for two separate screens.

-Photo resolution tops out at 50MP, the highest of any camera on this list.
+Photo resolution tops out at 50MP, matched only by the new GoPro Mission 1 on this list.
 Stabilisation via FlowState is very good, and the 360-degree horizon lock keeps everything level.
 The camera is waterproof to 12 metres (39 feet) without housing.

 Insta360’s app is also particularly strong for content creators.
 It has AI-powered editing features that can automatically identify highlights, create edits, and apply effects.
 An AI Highlights Assistant can identify the best moments in your footage directly on the camera, without even opening the app.
 If you spend a lot of time editing action footage, these tools can save you real time.